1. Home

 United States

-The FDA’s Center for Biologics Evaluation and Research (CBER), Office of Therapeutic Products (OTP) and the Alliance for Regenerative Medicine (ARM) are co-hosting a hybrid workshop on April 9, 2026, titled “Advancing Pediatric Cell and Gene Therapy Clinical Trials.”
-The workshop will explore the issues surrounding clinical trials for cell and gene therapies (CGTs) in pediatric populations, particularly for diseases where earlier intervention may result in greater therapeutic benefit.
+The FDA’s Center for Biologics Evaluation and Research (CBER), Office of Therapeutic Products (OTP) and the Alliance for Regenerative Medicine (ARM) co-hosted a hybrid workshop on April 9, 2026, titled “Advancing Pediatric Cell and Gene Therapy Clinical Trials.”
+The workshop explored the issues surrounding clinical trials for cell and gene therapies (CGTs) in pediatric populations, particularly for diseases where earlier intervention may result in greater therapeutic benefit.
 This includes conditions that affect both pediatric and adult populations, as well as diseases that occur primarily in children.

-FDA and ARM are convening this public workshop to discuss the following topics with relevant stakeholders:
+FDA and ARM convened this public workshop to discuss the following topics with relevant stakeholders:

 • Challenges and potential solutions in pediatric clinical trials for CGT products